Léon (Swedish singer)

-Lotta Lindgren (born 26 February 1993), known by her stage name Léon (stylized as LÉON), is a Swedish singer and songwriter born and raised in Stockholm, Sweden.
-Léon's rise to becoming an international music sensation began with the release of the single "Tired of Talking" on SoundCloud in July 2015.
-To date, Léon has released three full-length albums, LÉON, Apart, and most recently Circles.
+Lotta Lindgren (born 26 February 1993), known by her stage name Léon (stylized as LÉON), is a Swedish singer and songwriter from Stockholm, Sweden.
+Her first single, "Tired of Talking", was released on SoundCloud in July 2015.
+She has released three full-length albums: LÉON, Apart, and Circles.
 She also collaborated with Jonas Blue on the house single "Hear Me Say".

 Career

 Early life

 Lotta Lindgren was born in Stockholm, Sweden in 1993.
 She comes from a musical family: her mother is a cellist and her father is a composer and conductor.
 Léon began her musical career as front-woman of a hip hop and soul group in her teens before embarking on a solo career with producing partner Agrin Rahmani in 2015.
 She has cited Amy Winehouse, Janis Joplin, Beyoncé, Etta James, Sam Cooke, and Stevie Wonder as musical inspirations.

 2015–2017: First EPs

 Her first single, "Tired of Talking", off her debut release, Treasure (EP), gained immediate attention earning praise from the music executive and producer Chris Anokute and getting a mention by the singer Katy Perry, who tweeted "she's one to watch!"
 The song went viral clocking up millions of plays on streaming platforms.

 In October 2016, Léon played at the 31st edition of Eurosonic Noorderslag in Groningen, Netherlands.
 Her second EP, For You, was released on 3 March 2017, followed by Surround Me (EP) consisting of four tracks in October the same year.